nvim-telescope/telescope-file-browser.nvim/README.md

 # Setup and Configuration

 You can configure the `telescope-file-browser` like any other `telescope.nvim` picker.
-See `:h telescope-file-browser.picker` for the full set of options dedicated to the picker.
-For instance, you of course can map `theme` and [mappings](#remappings) as you are accustomed to from `telescope.nvim`.
+Please see `:h telescope-file-browser.picker` for the full set of options dedicated to the picker.
+For instance, you of course can map `theme` and [mappings](#remappings) as you are used to from `telescope.nvim`.

 ```lua
 -- You don't need to set any of these options.